More people in Florida die from suicide than homicide.

-In all, there were 8,524 injury-related deaths in Florida in 1993, up by 347 from the previous year.
+In all, there were 8,524 injury-related deaths in Florida in 1993, up by 347 from 1992.
 Dade, Broward, Palm Beach, Hillsborough and Pinellas were the top five counties in the number of deaths.

 Fatal injuries can be unintentional, such as car crashes, falls and drownings, or intentional, such as suicide and homicide.

 The top cause of fatal injuries in Florida was firearms.
 That category included murders, suicides and unintentional shootings that involved firearms.